 - A second W-4 form is required for the State of South Carolina for state tax purposes.
 Student employees should complete these electronic tax documents and should seek guidance from their parents or other responsible party if they have questions.
 International student employees must contact Payroll to complete these forms as they will be display only in the HR/Payroll system.

 - All employees must acknowledge the Affordable Care Act (ACA) Marketplace Exchange Notice which provides information regarding the Health Insurance Marketplace.

 - Review the New Student Onboarding Job Aid [pdf] for step-by-step instructions.

-Ensure that the hire action is initiated in time to workflow though all required approvals such as Financial Aid, Graduate School, and/or Contracts and Grants and make it to HR Operations within the established HR Document deadline for the upcoming payroll.
+- Ensure that the hire action is initiated in time to workflow though all required approvals such as Financial Aid, Graduate School, and/or Contracts and Grants within the established HR Document deadline for the upcoming payroll.